insightindustry/walkscore-api/docs/quickstart.rst

   preferred by the WalkScore Library or mirroring the WalkScore API's JSON structure
 * :func:`.from_json() <walkscore.locationscore.LocationScore.from_json>` which returns a
-  :class:`LocationScore` instance generated from a JSON string
+  :class:`LocationScore <walkscore.locationscore.LocationScore>` instance generated from a JSON string
 * :func:`.to_dict() <walkscore.locationscore.LocationScore.to_dict>` which returns a
   :class:`dict <python:dict>` representation fo the location score, either normalized to a cleaner/more consistent structure preferred by the WalkScore